 Companies study the pattern of their consumers: their lifestyle, spending patterns, likes and dislikes through mundane activities such as clicks and shares on social networking sites like Facebook, Twitter and Instagram.
 This data helps them develop their advertising strategy and target the apt audience.
 In some cases, these data trends might be useful to the intelligence agencies and defence department too!

-Let’s delve deeper in what is BA and its applications.
+Let’s delve deeper in what is Business Analytics and its applications.

 BA is of utmost importance to the finance sector.
 Data Scientists are in high demand in investment banking, portfolio management, financial planning, budgeting, forecasting, etc.

 For example: Companies these days have a large amount of financial data.
 Use of intelligent Business Analytics tools can help use this data to determine the products’ prices.
 Also, on the basis of historical information Business Analysts can study the trends on the performance of a particular stock and advise the client on whether to retain it or sell it.

 Studying buying patterns of consumer behaviour, analysing trends, help in identifying the target audience, employing advertising techniques that can appeal to the consumers, forecast supply requirements, etc.

 For example: Use Business Analytics to gauge the effectiveness and impact of a marketing strategy on the customers.
 Data can be used to build loyal customers by giving them exactly what they want as per their specifications.

 HR professionals can make use of data to find information about educational background of high performing candidates, employee attrition rate, number of years of service of employees, age, gender, etc. This information can play a pivotal role in the selection procedure of a candidate.

 For example: HR manager can predict the employee retention rate on the basis of data given by Business Analytics.